Statement of Corporate Governance

 Each Director of the Company shall be elected by a majority of the votes cast; provided that, if the election is contested, a plurality of the votes cast shall be sufficient.
 If a nominee for Director who is not an incumbent Director does not receive a majority of votes cast in an uncontested election, the nominee shall not be elected.
 If an incumbent Director (i.e., a Director who was elected by the stockholders or appointed by the Board and serves on the Board at the time of an annual meeting for the election of Directors) who is standing for re-election does not receive a majority of votes cast in an uncontested election, such incumbent director shall tender his or her offer of resignation within ten (10) calendar days of the date of the certification of the election results to the Board.
 The Nominating and Corporate Governance Committee of the Board (the “Nominating and Corporate Governance Committee”) shall make a recommendation to the Board on whether to accept the Director’s offer of resignation, taking into account factors, which shall include, but not be limited to: (i) the stated reason that stockholders voted against a Director and whether such reason was based on actions authorized or approved by the full Board; (ii) a Director’s qualifications and contributions; (iii) the overall composition of the Board, including whether accepting the resignation would cause the Company to fail to meet any Securities and Exchange Commission or listing requirements; (iv) the availability of other qualified Director candidates; and (v) whether the acceptance of the offer of resignation would trigger a default or breach under a material agreement to which the Company is a party.
 Any Director offering his or her resignation pursuant to this resignation policy shall not participate in the Nominating and Corporate Governance Committee’s recommendation or the Board’s determination.
 The Board shall determine whether to accept or reject such offer of resignation within ninety (90) days of the date of the certification of the election results.
 If less than two (2) members of the Nominating and Corporate Governance Committee are elected at a meeting of stockholders for the election of Directors, the independent members of the Board who were elected shall consider and make a recommendation on whether to accept the tendered offer of resignation.
 If less than three (3) Directors are elected at a meeting of stockholders for the election of Directors, all Directors may participate in the action regarding whether to accept the tendered offers of resignations.

-Subject to the applicable transition periods under the listing standards of The Nasdaq Stock Market (“Nasdaq”), the Board shall be comprised of a majority of the Directors who qualify as “independent directors” in accordance with the applicable provisions of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), the rules promulgated thereunder, and the listing standards of Nasdaq, as they may be amended from time to time.
+The Board shall be comprised of a majority of the Directors who qualify as “independent directors” in accordance with the applicable provisions of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), the rules promulgated thereunder, and the listing standards of The Nasdaq Stock Market (“Nasdaq”), as they may be amended from time to time.
 The Board will consider all relevant facts and circumstances in making an independence determination.
 The Board shall review the independence of each Director at least annually and at other times as appropriate and, upon the recommendation of the Nominating and Corporate Governance Committee, shall determine the independence of each Director.

 Meetings of the Board